Skip to main content

 Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

-Addressing harmful online content
+Harmful online content

 • There is no explicit legal definition of harmful online content in national legislation.
-Specific examples including hard pornography, animal pornography or child pornography are illegal and fulfil the elements of offences under Sections 191 and 192 of the Criminal Code.
+Specific examples, including hard pornography, animal pornography or child pornography, are illegal and fulfil the elements of offences under Sections 191 and 192 of the Criminal Code.
 However, harmful content may also include videos shared with the potential to incite minors to self-harm.

-• The Safer Internet Centre operates a “STOP online” line where harmful/addictive content can be reported and which is further acted on by the Czech police.
+• The Safer Internet Centre operates a ‘STOP online’ line where harmful/addictive content can be reported and which is further acted on by the Czech police.

-Addressing harmful online conduct
+Harmful online conduct

 • Laws to protect children and young people from intimate image abuse, sometimes called 'revenge porn' or 'the non-consensual sharing of intimate images' are covered under the Criminal Code.

-Age verification and digital identity systems
+Age verification

 • There are currently no specific national/regional laws, technical standards or policies regarding age verification mechanisms to restrict minors from accessing adult online content services.
-This is under consideration, however.

 • Regarding codes of conduct for commercial content, a self-regulatory body, the Platform of Professional Communication, has published an Influencers’ Code of Conduct.